bmsohwinc/my-cp/notes.md

         - Used a stack to get the iterative approach
         - Sometimes, stack with a last pointer will be helpful
             - for post order, visit left continuously; Once null, push the node only if right doesn't exist or is already visited
+    - Reverse a binary tree
+        - recursive is easy
+        - iterative is also easy -- just use a queue and swap left-right pointers
     - check: link5
 6. Stack and Queue optimizations
     - Making `getMin()` run in O(1) time is a specific question in stacks